 Figure 3 shows the model updating for the first four model realizations after the assimilation of first year CO2 saturation map.
 As observed from the figure, the permeability fields have been significantly updated compared to fields in the prior models, and the updated models appear closer to the ground truth model, especially the permeability distribution within the CO2 plume area at year 1.
-Figure 4 displays the evolution of updated permeability field with increasing assimilation of CO2 saturation maps.
+Figures 4 and 5 display the evolution of updated permeability field with increasing assimilation of CO2 saturation maps, and the ensemble uncertainty metrics, respectively.
 As can be observed from Figure 4, with the increased use of CO2 saturation maps (or number of seismic surveys) through the data assimilation process, the updated permeability distribution gets closer to the ground truth model.
+Figure 5 compares the mean and standard deviation of the ensemble with each assimilation step, showing a convergence to the ground truth model.